w3f/polkadot-spec/docs/chap-runtime-api.md

   - ${f}$ is the inclusion fee of the extrinsic.
 This does not include a tip or anything else that depends on the signature.

-#### C.12.2.2. `TransactionPaymentApi_query_fee_details` {#id-transactionpaymentapi_query_fee_details}
+#### -sec-num- `TransactionPaymentApi_query_fee_details` {#id-transactionpaymentapi_query_fee_details}

 Query the detailed fee of a given extrinsic.
-This function can be used by the Polkadot Host implementation when it seems appropriate, such as for the JSON-RPC API as described in [Section C.1.1](chap-runtime-api#sect-json-rpc-api).
+This function can be used by the Polkadot Host implementation when it seems appropriate, such as for the JSON-RPC API as described in [Section -sec-num-ref-](chap-runtime-api#sect-json-rpc-api).

 Arguments
 - A byte array of varying sizes containing the extrinsic.